 Birds should be comfortable with being touched all over if possible.
 A baby bird is easiest to teach this to, but lots of us obtain birds that are fully grown.
 What do you if you want to train an adult parrot that touch is okay?

 Assuming yours is okay with being petted, just watch very carefully for hormonal behaviours.
-I’ve found that it is possible to instigate a training session prior, so that the bird is focussed on treats.
+I’ve found that it is possible to instigate a training session prior, so that the bird is focused on treats.
 Maverick, our Senegal, can be completely distracted by the prospect of food if we begin a session with some harness training exercises, like wing lifts.
 You need to watch carefully, though, and only reward at the end.

 Stop everything immediately if your bird: